 Vikki Stark M.S.W., M.F.T.

 Vikki has published three books about divorce.
-Runaway Husbands: The Abandoned Wife's Guide to Recovery and Renewal is based on a study of over 400 women worldwide who believed they were in happy marriages until their husbands bolted out-of-the-blue.
+Runaway Husbands: The Abandoned Wife's Guide to Recovery and Renewal is based on a study of over 400 women worldwide who believed they were in happy marriages until their husbands bolted out of the blue.
 The book explains and explores "Wife Abandonment Syndrome" and offers heartbroken women strategies for recovery and hope for the future.

 The companion volume to Runaway Husbands is Planet Heartbreak: Abandoned Wives Tell Their Stories.
 It’s made up of 62 stories written by women from the Runaway Husbands community.
 They tell the stories of how their husbands left and the strategies they used to pick up the pieces and rebuild their lives.

-For parents facing divorce, Vikki wrote The Divorce Talk: How to Tell the Kids, which is the definitive guide to help parents break the news of an upcoming separation to their kids with the least risk of trauma.
+For parents facing divorce, Vikki wrote The Divorce Talk: How to Tell the Kids, the definitive guide to help parents break the news of an upcoming separation to their kids with the least risk of trauma.
 The book is based on interviews with over one hundred children whose parents divorced.